-2.4.4 In the tropics, priority should be given to upper-wind observations.
+2.4.4 In the tropics, priority should be given to upper-air wind observations.

 2.4.5 Upper-air stations making observations of pressure, temperature, humidity and wind should be spaced at intervals not exceeding the minimum horizontal resolution required by application areas supported by the network and as described in the Rolling Review of Requirements and the OSCAR database.

-Note: As a general rule, during the first decade of the twenty-first century, the interval was not supposed to exceed 250 km (or 1 000 km in sparsely populated and ocean areas).

-Location and composition

 2.4.6 An upper-air synoptic observation shall consist of measurement of one or more of the following meteorological elements:

 (a) Atmospheric pressure;